aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 - Many people dismiss the original and evolved "camps" and embrace the pragmatic/business approach from the start.
 This aligns with my observation that I've yet to encounter a "REST" API that doesn't violate one or more of the other definitions in some way.

 - There are "purists" from the "original" and "evolved" camps who are frustrated by this situation.
-This is evident in countless articles, testimonies, and job interview questions aimed at determining whether candidates "truly know what REST is."
-Roy Fielding himself has published what could be seen as an outcry against the misappropriation of the term "REST."
+This is evident in countless articles, testimonies, and job interview questions aimed at determining whether candidates "truly know what REST is".
+Roy Fielding himself has published what could be seen as an outcry against the misappropriation of the term "REST".

 If you're curious, I've covered this topic in more depth in an [earlier post - part 1](rest-what).
 What's important here is recognizing that there's a division and confusion surrounding this issue, and it will come into play soon.